cult-of-coders/redis-oplog/docs/finetuning.md

 channels: [String] // will reach all cursors that listen to any of these channels
 namespace: String
 namespaces: [String]
-optimistic: Boolean // default is false.
+optimistic: Boolean // default is true.
 This is wether or not to do the diff computation in sync so latency compensation works
 pushToRedis: Boolean // default is true, use false if you don't want reactivity at all.
 Useful when doing large batch inserts/updates.
 ```